RichardHightower/art_hug_09/docs/article9_notebook.md

 Reinforce your learning with these practical resources designed to help you implement semantic search concepts:

-For hands-on code, check the companion [GitHub repo](https://github.com/RichardHightower/art_hug_09), let’s follow along to load up the example and run them.
+For hands-on code, check the companion [GitHub repo](https://github.com/RichardHightower/art_hug_09), let's follow along to load up the example and run them.

 **Semantic Search and Information Retrieval with Transformers**